obadasemary/BetterNavigation/README.md

 # Custom Navigation System

 This project uses a custom navigation system that allows for seamless navigation between views using `NavigationStack` and `@Environment`.

+# Acknowledgements

+This project takes inspiration from the [React Router's useNavigate](https://reactrouter.com/en/main/hooks/use-navigate) hook, particularly in the way navigation actions are abstracted into an environment variable.
+Just as `useNavigate` in React Router enables declarative navigation within components, `NavigateAction` in this SwiftUI project serves a similar role by allowing views to trigger navigation using the `@Environment` key.
+This approach provides a cleaner separation of navigation logic from view code, improving flexibility and reusability.

 # NavigateAction
 The `NavigateAction` struct defines how navigation is triggered.
 It is injected into the environment so that any view can access the `navigate` function to push new routes.